 Prices rise and fall, and for manufacturers using data science to determine the best price, price determines profit and profit is defined by what the market will bear.
 To do this well, they must take into account a global marketplace of goods and services.
 The same information that informs a data-driven supply chain management can also be used by savvy manufacturers to anticipate industry pricing changes to optimize profit.

 Robotics, Automation and Smart Factory Design

-Digital twinning, championed by global manufacturers like Siemens offer a new method for the design and optimization of state of the art production facilities.
+Digital twinning, championed by global manufacturers like Siemens offers a new method for the design and optimization of state of the art production facilities.
 It requires complex data sets and advanced data science.
-The method uses real-world data to simulate how production might be affected with new machinery and production designs.
+The method uses real-world data to simulate how production might be affected by new machinery and production designs.

 Product Development and Material Design

 Data science can be used to validate the design and material decisions.
 For many contract manufacturers, product development is part of the service they provide, so having data to validate their choices to their customers is crucial.
 Especially for tool and die design and manufacturing to order companies, data science is used to determine the best way to produce a product or material to the customer’s specifications.